deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 But her SIM is gone, so she needs wifi.
 There actually is a wifi in the house used by the detectives, but it's locked.

 Marjorie traces the signal to a loose board in the upstairs hall.
 She gets a knife from the kitchen and pries open the board to find the router.
-She turns the router around to find the password.
+She turns the router around to finds a password.
+It isn't the right one, though.
+A paper in the junk in the kitchen shows how to decipher it.

 She logs into the wifi and searches for "Jacob Grimes" to find that he had hung himself in her room 18 years ago and that Calvin was assigned to that case.